-The Company is exposed to currency risk in respect of revenue as well as assets and liabilities denominated in currencies other than US dollars.
-The most significant currency to which the Company is exposed is the Pound Sterling.
+The Company is exposed to currency risk in respect of investment income (which includes dividends received) as well as assets and liabilities denominated in currencies other the US dollar.
+The most significant currency to which the Company is exposed is Great British Pound.
 The Company seeks to mitigate the risk as far as possible by matching the estimated foreign currency denominated liabilities with assets denominated in the same currency.